 You are their shepherd.

-How did you dare to do a thing like that?.
+How did you dare to do a thing like that?

 Shame on you David (2 Sam.
 12:9, 10).

-It reminds me of a story about a church elder in America.
+It reminds me of a story about a church elder.
 A guest speaker was informed by the church secretary that he better preach a good sermon that Sunday because an unbeliever was going to attend.
 The guest and an elder stood outside the church welcoming the traditional, properly dressed people.
 Then a somewhat disheveled woman dressed in sloppy clothes came.
 Obviously she was the unbeliever.
 The elder stepped forward and said, “Dear miss, this is the house of God and we dress appropriately for God here.”
 The wounded woman broke out in tears and ran away.

 I wonder what Jesus would have done?